 The temple had staff on hand to handle popular tasks like handing out fortunes (for a donation), inscribing books (for a donation), and, of course, taking donations.

-Amelia’s fortune advised that good things would happen on her travels and advised that she be modest.
+The Missus’s fortune advised that good things would happen on her travels and advised that she be modest.

 Patrons could also donate to a roofing fund and, in exchange, could paint a message onto a roof tile.
 Kat jumped at the opportunity.